mimecuvalo/cra-all-the-things/docs/readme.md

 - update `npm eject`
 - Apollo Client 3.0 will have freezeResults and assumeImmutableResults true by default, check post 3.0.
 - serve.js currently uses a bundle.js SSR which gives crap stack traces. can we require constructApps function directly?
+  - also, REPL would be much more useful after that.
 - React Concurrent mode in the future, still experimental
 - development of this repo: shouldn’t need to do yarn and then npm install in react-scripts
 - migrate configuration/configuration.locale to local_state?